Mistake #2: Not Doing Your Homework

 If you think you might leave school before you’ve finished, you’ll also want to look for regional accreditation, which is the only way to be able to transfer credits from one school to another.

 Externships/Internships: Real-world training is a must in the culinary field.
-Try to avoid schools that don’t offer some sort of on-the-job practice either through an externship or internship; however, don’t expect to get paid for these, since few schools offer that bonus.
+Try to avoid schools that don’t offer on-the-job practice through externships or internships.
+However, don’t expect to get paid for these since few schools provide that bonus.

 Job Placement: Job placement services are sort of the icing on the cake.
 While no school can guarantee you’ll have a job after graduation, many schools offer career guidance in resume assistance, interview tips, or help locating jobs.